seanbaxter/circle/README.md

 * `std::vector` uses dynamic memory.
 That's not constexpr.
 * It calls `print_numbers`, which calls `fib`.
 Neither of those are constexpr.

 The solution is an integrated interpreter.
-The interpreter is in every way the complement of the LLVM code generator backend.
+The interpreter is a mirror of the LLVM code generator backend.
 * Class objects have standard data layout, for interoperability with compiled code.
 * Internally-defined functions are executed by interpreting the compiled AST.
 * Externally-defined symbols typically rely on a linker.
 In the interpreter, the function's name is mangled and searched for in the pre-loaded standard binaries: `libc`, `libm`, `libpthread`, `libstd++` and `libc++abi`.
 Additional libraries may be loaded with the -M compiler switch.
 When the requested function is found, a foreign-function call is made, and arguments are passed from the interpreter to the native code implementing the function.